SeaBa55/template-engine/README.md

 template-engine_v1.6 - Fixed bugs with inqirer answers data handling.
 New employee objects are now created based on role and passed to htmlRender.js.

+template-engine_v1.7 - Added functionality that stores output file team.html to an output folder in the same directory.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.